MatthiasG42/P03-weather-journal-app/README.md

 # P03 Weather-Journal App Project
-This is the third project the Udacity course of "Front End Web Developer"
+This is the third project for the Udacity course "Front End Web Developer"

 ## Table of Contents